 Cassie treated herself to a look at his butt, telling herself that her interest was professional, then walked carefully down the aisle.
 She felt Reid watching her and wondered if she would see him again.
-She had just about nothing to lose in town now, and indulging her curiosity about the baddest boy in town might be interesting.
+She had just about nothing to lose in town now, and indulging her curiosity about the baddest boy in town was a serious temptation.

 She wondered if she was more wicked than Reid these days, which made her smile.

-Tori was in line to check out, bouncing Hope in a futile effort to stop the baby from wailing.
-“Great!” she said, clearly desperate to get out of the store before the baby barfed or howled or whatever it was that babies did when they were upset.
-Just one night in her cousin’s house had nearly convinced Cassie to make it surgically impossible for her to reproduce.
+Tori was in line to check out, bouncing Emily in a futile effort to stop the baby from getting even louder.
+“Great!” she said when Cassie came into view.
+She was clearly desperate to get out of the store before the baby barfed or howled or whatever it was that babies did when they were upset.
+Mere hours in her cousin Nick’s house had nearly convinced Cassie to make it surgically impossible for her to reproduce.
 Clearly, she lacked the baby love gene.

 “Thanks!”
-Cassie helped to get the groceries packed so they got out of the store as quickly as possible.
+Cassie helped to pack the groceries so they got out of the store as quickly as possible.

 “I knew it,” Tori said, cuddling the baby under the chin.
 “She was just too warm in there.”
-Hope gurgled and drooled and Cassie averted her gaze.
+Emily gurgled and drooled and Cassie averted her gaze.

 To think that people conceived by choice.
 It was beyond belief.

-The outside air wasn’t nearly as springlike as Cassie had expected it to be in April.
+The outside air wasn’t nearly as spring-like as Cassie had expected it to be in April.
 It had been balmy in Manhattan but not in Montrose River.
-As much as she loved her boots, they weren’t the most sensible choice.
-Tori pushed the cart toward the minivan, bouncing Hope on her hip, and Cassie followed, not really listening to her oldest friend’s update on everything and everyone.
+As much as she loved her boots, she had to admit that they weren’t the most sensible choice here.
+Tori pushed the cart toward the minivan, carrying the cooing Emily.
+Cassie followed, picking her path with care, not really listening to her oldest friend’s update on everything and everyone.

-Cassie had time to think that Sunday night couldn’t come soon enough—and then she saw the car.
+She had time to decide that Sunday night couldn’t come soon enough—and then she saw the car.

-Cassie stared.
-“That’s an Aston-Martin,” she whispered, halfway thinking it was a mirage.
-The one thing Cassie didn’t like about Manhattan was that it made no sense to have a car.
+“That’s an Aston Martin,” Cassie whispered, halfway thinking it was a mirage.
+The one thing she didn’t like about Manhattan was that it made no sense to have a car.
 She loved cars.
 She’d grown up hanging around her uncle’s garage, the garage that now belonged to her cousin Nick, running errands and sometimes being allowed to help with repairs.

 Cassie missed cars, especially the fabulous ones.
 She’d learned to drive at the garage and had been allowed to move vehicles from the lot into the bay and back, once she’d shown a talent for parking with accuracy.
-She remembered being allowed to drive an old Corvette that Nick had bought to fix up as one of the highlights of her childhood.
+She remembered the chance to drive an old Corvette that Nick had bought to fix up as one of the highlights of her life here.

-But a car like this….
-Cassie wasn’t even sure she’d ever seen one in Manhattan.
+But a car like this… Cassie wasn’t even sure she’d ever seen one in person before.

-She took a step closer and peered inside, noting the creamy leather upholstery, the gleaming dashboard.
+She took a step closer and peered inside, noting the creamy leather upholstery.
 It was meticulously maintained, as if it was brand new.

 She wondered whose.